Why Women Should Travel to the Middle East

 The Middle East is a lot more than what Americans see on the news, Moore says.
 There are stunning mountain ranges, unique landscapes, untouched beauty, remarkable modern architecture, and some of the oldest historic sites in the world.
 After all, the region is the birthplace of several religions, including Judaism, Islam and Christianity.

-Visiting Iraq, Afghanistan, Syria and Libya now is out of the questions, she admits.
+Visiting Iraq, Afghanistan, Syria and Libya now is out of the question, she admits.
 “But the West Bank has always been difficult and travelers are not in danger; Jordan, Lebanon, and Sudan are also fine for personal safety,” Moore says.

 Moore’s her experience in the region was in 1978 in Egypt.
 She read a book by an architect about how people building brick houses to help others and wanted to volunteer.
 It was the right time in her life to travel, she says.
 It was a mesmerizing experience.
 “I always knew I’d go back after that to understand more about culture and to see if only Egypt was so amazing,” she says.